can allergies cause sinus headaches

 • Soreness near your upper teeth

 Sinus headaches are caused by sinusitis, or inflamed sinuses.
 The swelling might arise as the result of an infection.
-A blockage in your nasal cavity can also cause swelling.
+A blockage in your nasal passages can also cause swelling.
 If you have allergies, you might also experience sinus congestion along with your headache.

 What is a migraine?

-If you’re suffering from a migraine attack, you’ll have a throbbing pain on one or both sides of your head.
+Migraines are types of headaches that come with a throbbing pain on one or both sides of your head.
 The pain will range from moderate to severe.
 The feeling might increase when you try to perform physical activity or are exposed to light and sound.
 Some migraines can also induce nausea or vomiting as well as sinus pain.

 Certain symptoms may tip you off that a migraine is on the way.
 Those symptoms include: